Presentation and Communication Skills for Professionals

 • PowerPoint™ reduces a speaker’s ability to influence.

-PowerPoint conveys information, facts that can be represented in a chart, graph, or bullet-point list.
-It does not engage an audience’s involvement, imagination, or emotions – all prime ways of affecting people’s beliefs and actions.
+It conveys information, facts that can be represented in a chart, graph, or bullet-point list.
+It does not engage an audience’s imagination or emotions – the prime ways of affecting people’s beliefs and actions.

-• Leaders can increase their ability to influence in three ways:
+• Leaders can increase their power to influence in three ways:

 1. By refining their “Silent Message” — Before saying a single word, leaders can win people’s respect and receptivity.